geealbers/purple-states/README.md

 Map data was pulled from Wikipedia pages and culled in a Google Sheet: https://docs.google.com/spreadsheets/d/1srbBVuDko3WbCrl9WTTkYJUX5OUKACsDY4t1S95inVk/edit?usp=sharing.
 I used only the totals of votes for the Democratic and Replublican party candidates.
 Third party candidates were not factored in.

-Vector map of the United States: https://freevectormaps.com/united-states/US-EPS-01-0002.
+GeoJSON map of the United States: https://eric.clst.org/tech/usgeojson/.

 Redaction font (Open Font License 1.1): https://www.redaction.us/.

+Built with D3.js (BSD License): https://d3js.org/

 ## License